TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-9.md

     BeneficiaryVASP[Beneficiary VASP] -.->|for| Beneficiary
 ```

-We'll use the following notation to express the certainty of a relationship.
-This certainty is going to be different from the point of view of different actors:
+We’ll use the following notation to express the certainty of a relationship.
+This certainty is going to be different from the point of view of other agents:

 ```mermaid
 graph LR